mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 For instance, if you live together with someone, for instance boyfriend or girlfriend, how do you live, how do you develop your personality?
 It’s no so simple.
 [If] I don’t care [for] you, but I want to live with you – how do you live in peace?
 You have to be married, next moment you have to divorce, if you really become egoistic, you know?
 So we have to develop taking care of human life in a humble way.

-**First person**: I’m not sure my question was clear.
+**First person:** I’m not sure my question was clear.
 I guess what I meant was that it seems sufficient that there should be a global karma, a cosmic karma, rather than one that adheres to certain groups.

-**Katagiri**: Yes.
+**Katagiri:** Yes.

-**Same person**: But maybe as there is a karma that applies specifically to, say, Japanese culture, or to American culture, there’s one that applies to individuals, and that they depend on the whole.
+**Same person:** But maybe as there is a karma that applies specifically to, say, Japanese culture, or to American culture, there’s one that applies to individuals, and that they depend on the whole.
 So that there can be a global karma, ...

-**Katagiri**: Yes, that’s right.
+**Katagiri:** Yes, that’s right.
 So, it’s very complicated.
 All things [are] interconnected, so [these are] very simple entities which you can see, practically.
 But the contents of the simple entity are very complicated, consisting of many situations.
 The global or cosmic state of existence is very complicated.
 [There is] the individual character of a nation, but also the common character of humans.
 Wherever you are, American, or Japanese, or European, [you] are human beings.
 If so, if you say *human beings*, human beings really have something stinky, and also peaceful being.
 So that is very common.

 You are American, which is different from others, but on the other hand, you are human, which is the same as I. So that’s why the total overall cosmic or global picture – whatever you say – consists of many, many things.
 But practically, we have to take care of that overall picture of global existence.